punyaravichandran/Longterm-Dynamics-of-Algal-Blooms/Spatial Correlation/README.md

-# Chlorophyll Bloom Detection and Climate Covariate Analysis
+# Chlorophyll Bloom Detection and Identifying its Correlation (lagged) with Sea Surface Temperature

-Detecting blooms and quantifying their lagged relationship with oceanographic variables (sea surface temperature).

 ## Key Objectives